Austrian doctor sues US for seizing patients' abortion drugs

 "For many women seeking to terminate their unwanted pregnancies prior to viability, the only practical option is found on the internet," Gomperts and her attorney Richard Hearn wrote in the lawsuit.

 In many rural states, abortion providers are few and far between, Hearn said on Monday.
-That limits abortion access to women with the money and means to travel, or to those who can find a provider on the internet such as Gomperts.
+That limits abortion access to women with the money and means to travel or those who can find a provider on the internet such as Gomperts.

 One of Gomperts' first patients was a 14-year-old girl, Hearn said.